FZJ-IEK3-VSA/LoadProfileGenerator/joss/paper.md

 # Novelty of this publication

-The LPG has been in development since 2010, has been available free of charge the entire time, but it has only recently been open sourced in Febrary 2020 under the MIT-License and this is the first publication describing the LPG as an open-source tool.
+The LPG has been in development since 2010, has been available free of charge the entire time, but it has only recently been open sourced in Febrary 2020 under the MIT-License.
+This is the first publication describing the LPG as an open-source tool.
 Contributions and merge requests are greatly appreciated.

 # Statement of need